 Sports Betting in Missouri

+2018 also saw the introduction of two sports betting bills contingent on the Supreme Court overturning PASPA.
 The first was bill SB 767 introduced in January of 2018.
-This bill’s original intent was not to legalize sports betting; it is a bill that wants to allow video lottery machines to be installed in certain locations outside of casinos.
+This bill’s original intent was not to legalize sports betting; it was a bill that wanted to allow video lottery machines to be installed in certain locations outside of casinos.
 Existing casinos were opposed to the bill due to concerns all those new machines would impact their revenues, so lawmakers added language to the bill allowing casinos to conduct sports betting.

-A second bill (SB 1013) deals specifically with sports betting and also wants to legalize it at existing casinos.
-However, this one is different in that it calls for a controversial 1% integrity fee to be applied to total betting handle and donated to the professional sports leagues.
+A second bill (SB 1013) dealt specifically with sports betting and also wants to legalize it at existing casinos.
+However, this one was different in that it called for a controversial 1% integrity fee to be applied to total betting handle and donated to the professional sports leagues.

 Although one percent may not sound like a big number, it’s actually massive because it is applied to the total value of bets placed.
 This fee would be the equivalent of taxing casinos at least 20% on sports betting revenue and giving all that money straight to the MLB, NBA and other pro leagues.
 That amount would be taken out in addition to 14% in other taxes and fees imposed by the legislation.